 • Enter the site at all

 While this may sound extreme, remember that the safety of others can dramatically affect your own.
+Choosing a vendor with a low TRIR score safeguards your workforce and ensures the integrity of your projects.

 An organization’s TRIR score is a peek into its overall culture.
 The score not only shows you whether or not a company values safety, but whether they actually walk the walk.
-By working with an organization with a low TRIR score, you are ensuring a dedication to safety throughout the supply chain which will protect employees and result in an end product that will provide you with improved peace of mind.
+By working with an organization with a low TRIR score, like CoverSix Shelters, you are ensuring a dedication to safety throughout the supply chain which will protect employees and result in an end product that will provide you with improved peace of mind.

 To learn more about CoverSix and our culture of safety, contact us today.